Wind-WindKids/winding/samples/sophieandwind/winter.md

 epilogue_bashful_lamb_departure: spread, landscape-oriented
 --
 @left: page, text
-On the flight home, Sophie noticed a little boy in the seat behind her clutching a well-worn copy of *Pete the Cat and His Four Groovy Buttons*.
-He looked shy, but his eyes kept drifting to Bashful Lamb in her lap.
+On the flight home, a toddler in the seat next to her looked shy, with the eyes kept drifting to Bashful Lamb in her backpack.

-When the seatbelt light came on after takeoff, Sophie turned and smiled.
-“Would you like to borrow him for the trip?” she asked.
+Sophie smiled, — “Would you like it?” she asked.

-The boy nodded slowly.
-She passed the lamb back, and his fingers curled around the soft wool.
+The baby nodded.
+She passed the lamb, and baby's fingers curled around the soft toy.
-By the time the plane got to cruise, he was fast asleep, Bashful Lamb under his arm.
+By the time the plane started to move, the baby was fast asleep, Bashful Lamb in her arms.

 @right: page, image
-Cabin scene from behind Sophie’s seat, showing the boy in the row behind holding Bashful Lamb and Pete the Cat book tucked beside him.
+Cabin scene, showing Sophie and the baby holding Bashful Lamb.
 Soft airplane lighting, ocean and cloud layer visible through the windows.